| Calibrating Your Monitor

 and run there color calibration utility.
 Once this is done create and save a icc profile.
 Your monitor is now

+calibrated.
 Monitors rarely come calibrated from the factory.
 If you open this chart on your

 desktop and you don’t see any color cast across the whites, grey or the blacks and you can see thirteen distinct